 Averages for Khao Lak in April

-Temperatures increase even further in Khao Lak, Thailand in April, when the resort experiences similar weather to that of Koh Tao.
-During this time of year, temperatures can soar up to 34°C, so it's best to avoid the sunshine during the hottest part of the day to lower your risk of heatstroke and sunburn.
-The evenings bring a much welcomed relief, with temperatures dropping to around 25°C after the sun sets.
+Temperatures in Khao Lak during April are hot and humid, with the resort experiencing similar weather conditions to that of Koh Tao.
+During this time of year, temperatures can soar up to highs of 34°C, so it's best to avoid the sun during the hottest part of the day to lower your risk of heatstroke and sunburn.
+Even in the evenings temperatures do not drop below 24°C, although this can be a welcome relief compared to the daytime....